 Jian Huang is a Los Angeles-based writer and recipient of the 2016 PEN Center Emerging Voices award.
-Already looking forward to retirement, her work has appeared in the LA City Public Library's ALOUD series, LA Review of Books, Entropy, PEN Center USA, Dirty Laundry Lit, Angel City Review, City of Orange Great Parks, and yada yada many other impressive places.
+Her work has appeared in the LA City Public Library's ALOUD series, LA Review of Books, LA Weekly, Entropy, PEN Center USA, and Angel City Review, among others.
 She graduated some years ago from the University of Southern California with a degree in Art History, to which she now owes a considerable sum in student loans.

-She enjoys the great indoors, writing about herself in third person, $1 records, drip coffee, libraries, shade, a daily moisturizer with SPF 15, art, the clearance section at Target, and free websites like this one.
+She enjoys the great indoors, writing about herself in third person, $1 records, drip coffee, libraries, a daily moisturizer with SPF 15, art, and free websites like this one.
 By the way, her name is pronounced jen.